Review of VFFOTO Filters

-Filters can do little miracles
+Filters can do magic

 Unlike many other photographers, I don't refuse to pull out the camera at noon, especially when capturing the sea's unique turquoise colours.
 During the day, strong ND (Neutral Density) filters come in handy, through which nothing is usually visible or very little.
-Such filters in my backpack are the ND64x and ND2000x.
+Such filters in my backpack are the ND64x (6-stops) and ND2000x (11-stops).
 They can smooth the sea, blur unwanted seaweed and miraculously "remove" people from the photograph.
 The polarising filter saturates the colours, highlights the clouds in the sky, removes reflections from the water surface and the bluish haze.
 A software program can not fully replace the effect of the polarising filter.

-The following photo was taken around one o'clock in the afternoon using a polarising and strong ND2000x filter.
+The following photo was taken around one o'clock in the afternoon using a polarising and strong ND2000x (11-stops) filter.
 The wind was blowing that day; I only needed 60 seconds to capture the movement of the clouds while blurring the seaweed in the water.
 The polarising filter enhanced the colours and highlighted the clouds in the sky.

 I took this photo on one of the most photographed beaches in the world, Anse Source d'Argent, around two o'clock in the afternoon.
 The 30-second shot was enough to smooth the water beautifully.
 At the same time people swimming in the ocean magically "disappeared".